apache/incubator-devlake/api/README.md

-## pipeline-plan
+## blueprint

 ### Summary

 Users can set pipepline plan by config-ui to create schedule jobs.
-And config-ui will send pipeline-plan request with cronConfig in crontab format.
+And config-ui will send blueprint request with cronConfig in crontab format.

 ### Cron Job